Spatially Varying Nanophotonic Neural Networks: Results

-Although the optical frontend (encoder) in \shortname is not programmable after being fabricated, we demonstrate by designing the optical kernels in the large-scale dataset (ImageNet), \shortname~can serve as a versatile computational camera with a universal optical encoder.
+Although the optical frontend (encoder) in \shortname~ is not programmable after being fabricated, we demonstrate that \shortname~can serve as a reconfigurable versatile computational camera with a universal optical encoder.
 By adjusting the electronic backend (decoder) using transfer learning, \shortname~is capable of performing diverse vision tasks beyond the initially designed task.
-Using the same physical setup for ImageNet classification, we conduct image recognition experiments on the CIFAR-100, Flowers102, and Pet37 datasets.
-For all of these datasets, we achieve comparable or better performance than AlexNet (Figure~\hyperref[fig:exp-cls-cifar10]{5b}), consistently validating the flexibility of our hybrid opto-electronic system without adapting the optical frontend.
-This capability also manifests in other computer vision tasks, \eg, semantic segmentation in PASCAL VOC dataset, where our hybrid network is competitive to the AlexNet-based segmentation network as validated in Figure~\hyperref[fig:exp-cls-cifar10]{5d}.
-Our \shortname~leads to pixel accuracy of $65.73\%$ compared with $66.34\%$ of AlexNet-based segmentation on the PASCAL VOC testing set.
+Using the same physical setup for ImageNet classification, we conduct image recognition experiments on the CIFAR-100\cite{krizhevsky2009learning}, Flowers-102\cite{nilsback2008automated}, Food-101\cite{bossard2014food} and Pet-37\cite{parkhi2012cats} datasets.
+For all of these datasets, we achieve comparable or better performance than AlexNet (Figure~\hyperref[fig:exp-imagenet]{5b}), consistently validating the flexibility of our hybrid opto-electronic system without adapting the optical frontend.
+We also validate this capability for other computer vision tasks, \eg, semantic segmentation in PASCAL VOC\cite{everingham2010pascal} dataset, where our hybrid network is competitive to the AlexNet-based segmentation network as validated in Figure~\hyperref[fig:exp-imagenet]{5c}.
+Our \shortname~achieves a pixel accuracy of $65.73\%$ compared with $66.34\%$ of AlexNet-based segmentation on the PASCAL VOC test set.